 Most of these traditional treatments for plantar fasciitis only target its symptoms.
 Often, these symptoms will return because the plantar fascia is still torn or under stress.

-Stem Cell Treatment for Plantar Fasciitis
+Regenerative Treatments for Plantar Fasciitis

 Regenerative medicine has introduced new approaches to plantar fasciitis that involve stem cell treatments, as well as related modalities.
 These treatments aim to stimulate the connective tissue’s ability to heal and regenerate the torn plantar fascia.